-A reconciliation between key adjusted and statutory measures is provided on page 17 of the Group Finance Director's review.
-Further detail is also provided within note 5, Segment Information.
+A reconciliation between key adjusted and statutory measures is provided within the Group Finance Director's review included within this announcement.

 5 Segment information

 During the first half of the year, Management reviewed the way it reported segmental performance to the Board and the Chief Executive Officer, who is the Group's Chief Operating Decision Maker ('CODM'), to determine whether it could improve the transparency and understandability of the trading performance of its core Group Operating Model geographies.
 As a result of this analysis, and as endorsed by the Audit Committee, the Board has decided to adopt a new segmental reporting structure from the period ended 30 June 2018.